This article was first written back in 2015 but is still incredibly relevant today (Except, instead of 5Xing our revenue, we have now 9Xed it!).

 Right now, you probably have some customers that create ridiculous amounts of stress.
 Or customers who demand a lot, but are pretty far down on the food chain of priority.

-- Speaking condescendingly to you at your team
+Speaking condescendingly to you in front of your team.

 When it gets to the point where the customer is only your customer because of the check they write, then it’s time to reevaluate your goals and develop a solution to end the relationship as soon as possible.